shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_HighLevel.md

    Keystone Havana Stable Release

 ####Application Description
    Keystone provides identity and access management for users of OpenStack Cloud.
-For this, it provides a shim and most of the underlying components are pluggable.
+Keystone is composed of many internal services most of which are pluggable.
+The internal services are served through a shim layer.
 It provides authentication of users, can contain a repository of users (identities) and roles.
 It also performs account and entitlement management of users.
 The entitlements are managed by assigning roles for users and enforcing access control on the target service (object).

-   -	Username/user id identifies the user.
+-	Username/user_id identifies the user.
 A user is authenticated by a configured authentication mechanism.
 Before authentication, the account needs to be provisioned.
 Keystone also performs account provisioning e.g., users, tenant, domain, role, and their assignments.
-External authentication mechanisms e.g., Apache HTTP authentication can be integrated with keystone.
+External authentication mechanisms e.g., Apache HTTP authentication can be integrated with Keystone.
--	Authorization (entitlement) is performed for each request based on assigned role within the token for a user and policy file defined in the system.
-The entitlement decision is decentralized i.e., made by the respective service.
+-	Authorization (entitlement) is performed for each request based on assigned role within a token  and policies  defined in the system.
+The entitlement decision is decentralized i.e., decided by the respective service.
--	Each successful and unsuccessful request is logged.
+-	Each successful and unsuccessful request are logged.
 -	User and system data is protected by access control and sensitive data (only password) is protected by one way hashing.
--	Keystone provides catalog information for other services.
+-	In addition, Keystone provides catalog information to locate other services.

 ####Additional Info